Antoinette Halloran: Early career

+Established career

+She returned to Victorian Opera in 2017 as The Fox Zlatohřbítek in Leoš Janáček's The Cunning Little Vixen.
+In 2018, Halloran, Dimity Shepherd and Ali McGregor appeared in a new work, Lorelei, for Victorian Opera (Melbourne); this production travelled in 2020 to Opera Queensland.
+Melbourne Opera mounted Wagner's Der Ring des Nibelungen at the Ulumbarra Theatre in Bendigo in 2023, Halloran sang the role of the valkyrie Brünnhilde, who appears in three operas of the tetralogy.

+Concert performances

 Halloran's concert performances include Mozart's Requiem with the Hong Kong Philharmonic Orchestra, Orff's Carmina Burana with the Melbourne Chorale, John Adams' El Niño with Sydney Philharmonia, Haydn’s Creation and Fauré's Requiem with the Royal Melbourne Philharmonic.
 She has appeared in concert with Elvis Costello and the Brodsky Quartet for the Sydney Festival.
 Halloran has also been invited as guest soloist with the Adelaide, Canberra, Melbourne, Tasmanian symphony orchestras and with the Sydney Philharmonia Choirs.
 In 2017, she accompanied José Carreras on the Australian leg of his world farewell tour.

 Corporate ventures

 Halloran originally performed with the classical performance group Pot-Pourri; having also reached an advanced level of classical ballet, she became later their choreographer and artistic consultant.

 Antoinette Halloran, Dimity Shepherd, Emily Whelan, Tiffany Speight, Danielle Calder, Ali McGregor form the group DivasInc ("Undercover Operators"), which specialises in bringing theatrical entertainment to corporate functions and concerts like Carols by Candlelight.